The Z Hotel: Our full report

 In practice, we've found that The Z Hotel has tried very hard, and is a good hotel – but travellers shouldn't expect the standards that they might usually associate with a 'boutique hotel' in Europe or the USA.

 The Z hotel organizes its 39 rooms into a range of categories: 17 deluxe seaview rooms, 16 deluxe garden-view rooms, three rooftop suites, two oceanfront cottages and one Z Suite – as follows:

 - The deluxe garden-view rooms are situated on the ground and first floors of the hotel and have views over the landscaped gardens, or the sea.
-The rooms are a little on the small side however they are all stylishly decorated and have tea/coffee making facilities, mini bar, safe and hair dryer, as well as their own private deck.
+The rooms are a little on the small side however they are all stylishly decorated and have tea/coffee making facilities, mini bar, electronic safe and hair dryer, as well as their own private deck.
 Some of the garden-view rooms benefit from a partial sea view, however this cannot be guaranteed.

 - The deluxe seaview rooms offer all the facilities of the deluxe garden-view rooms, but are located on the second floor.
 Unsurprisingly, they all have sea views!

 - On the third floor of The Z Hotel, is the large rooftop suite.
 As well as having all the amenities of a deluxe room, there's also an outside shower, a plasma satellite TV, a DVD player, a sitting area and a private deck overlooking the garden or the coastline.

 - The 70m² Z Suite spreads across the entire rooftop of the hotel, giving it fabulous sea views from the two terraces.
 It includes the same facilities as the rooftop suite, plus a king-size bed, an outside shower and Jacuzzi, and a lounge area complete with cocktail bar.